The Bluestocking Society

 (2) To keep a record of the books I read.

 My name is Jessica, and I am a book addict.
-I read and read and read (as much as my career, family, and church will allow).
+I read and read and read.
 I am a lawyer by trade but a reader by necessity.
 I have a B.A. in English Literature and a J.D.
 I live in Utah with my husband, daughter, and dog.

 I think I was born a voracious reader.
 As a child, I was happier to receive books than dolls as gifts, and my parents eventually had to inform me that they could no longer finance my book obsession.